YuukiFST/Personal-LLM-Guide/README.md

 ## Rule 1 – Getting better frontend results

-The best models I've tested for UI are Gemini 3 Pro and Gemini 3 Flash.
-About 90% of what they produce looks the same: clean, safe, forgettable.
+Gemini 3 Pro and Gemini 3 Flash are decent for UI work, but about 90% of what they produce looks the same: clean, safe, forgettable.
 The "vibe coding" aesthetic.
 It's not a Gemini problem.
 Every model does this.

 During training, models learn a statistical average of all the UI they've seen.
 They can produce something different, but you have to ask for it explicitly.
 If you don't, you get the default.